-Golden syrup is a classic ingredient with so many uses.
-It’s practically a staple for every kitchen cupboard here in the UK!
+Golden syrup is a classic cooking ingredient with so many uses - cookies, cakes, sauces and more!
 This list has the best substitutes for golden syrup so you can make your recipes even if you can't get a tin of the golden stuff!

 Jump to: